matthewsanner/inventory-scheduling-app/DEVLOG.md

 - add frontend and backend tests for new features
 - update various test files to mock services instead of mocking with axios
 - improve test coverage generally and test consistency across tests

+### SCRUM-74 Adds minimums to quantity selectors

+- Add minimum of 1 to quantity selectors